 Listed at $2,999,999 the 3,678 Sq.
 Ft. mansion features spanning views of the hillside, overlooking the pool.
 Tall old-oaks tower over a perfectly manicured lawn- reminiscent of a quaint countryside escape, frozen in time.

 1928: Braly Building- The Beginning

 Throughout the rise and development of Downtown Los Angeles, many have been able to witness the dynamic transformation of the rich; geographical diversification that has occurred over the last few decades.
-Most of which, that came to pass in the form of towering edifices casting monolithic shadows, swallowing whole, some of the busiest streets that date back to the early 1900's.
+Most of which that came to pass in the form of towering edifices, swallowing whole some of the busiest streets of Los Angeles, dating all the way back to the 1900's.

 Fast-forward 100 years and we arrive at the colossal- Wilshire Grand Center.
 Built and completed in June 2017, the skyscraper that is located in the Financial District, is currently the tallest building west of the Mississippi River.
 Outside of New York and Chicago, the Wilshire Grand Center building would be the 9th tallest building in the United States, and some would even refer to it as the "Times Square of the West."
 In light of such a significant benchmark, Commercial Cafe (A Commercial Real Estate Blog) has put together a video of the evolution of Downtown LA, "from the very first skyscraper, to its latest."

 The Metro committee has announced on Wednesday, April 19, 2017, that they would be implementing a new swipe-able wristband that would replace the current Metrolink TAP cards.
 Designed by Oberthur Technologies, the new wristbands are now currently being tested by a group of 20 to 25 passengers with disabilities.